selwynpolit/d9book/book/setup_mac.md

 Open finder and press Cmd-Shift-.

 {: .note }
-Note. this is a toggle
+This is a toggle, so if you press it twice, it will turn the `.` files off again.

 ## Homebrew